Alex Hales: 2011–2012 India, West Indies and World T20

 Following an impressive year in domestic Twenty20, he was selected for the senior England squad to play India.
 He scored a two-ball duck on debut, however in the following series against the West Indies, he scored an unbeaten 62 in a 128-run stand with Craig Kieswetter as England won by 10 wickets.
-Hales kept his place in the side for the T20 match against India, but only scored 11 runs off 19 balls.
+Hales kept his place in the team for the T20 match against India, but only scored 11 runs off 19 balls.

 On 24 June 2012, England achieved their highest successful chase in Twenty20 internationals.
 Hales was man of the match, after scoring 99 before losing his wicket to a yorker bowled by Rampaul with the game almost won.
 Hales played in both games against South Africa, making scores of 11 in both innings, although he remained unbeaten in the second as the match was rained off.
 Alex Hales is the only batter to be dismissed for 99 in a T20I innings.

 Now an integral part of England's T20 team, Hales played in the 2012 ICC World Twenty20.
 England beat Afghanistan to qualify from the group, with Hales being run out on 31.
 However, England were bowled out for 80 in the next game against India.
 In the super 8 stage, Hales again batted well against the West Indies, scoring 68.
 In that match against West Indies he along with Eoin Morgan set the record for the highest 4th wicket partnership in ICC World T20 history (107).
 After beating New Zealand, England lost to Sri Lanka, with Hales being dismissed for just 3, meaning England were knocked out of the tournament.